MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 }
 ```

-As another solution you can use `AppCenter.Start` inside `onAppear` event of the root view.

 If you have a Catalyst application, you can pass app secrets for both iOS and macOS at the same time:
 ```swift